 OTHER USES: This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
 Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.

-This medication may also be used to treat heart failure and to help protect the kidneys from damage due to diabetes.
+This medication may also be used to treat heart failure.

 HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start taking candesartan/hydrochlorothiazide and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

 Take this medication by mouth with or without food as directed by your doctor, usually once daily.
 It is best to avoid taking this medication within 4 hours of your bedtime to avoid having to get up to urinate.
 Consult your doctor or pharmacist if you have questions about your dosing schedule.

 The dosage is based on your medical condition and response to treatment.

 Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same time each day.
 It is important to continue taking this medication even if you feel well.
 Most people with high blood pressure do not feel sick.
 It may take up to 4 weeks before you get the full benefit of this drug.